danmar/cppcheclipse/README.md

 **IMPORTANT:**
 This is the original cppcheclipse repository.
 It is not actively maintained in this repository anymore.
-Latest cppcheclipse source code is available [here](https://github.com/cppchecksolutions/cppcheclipse).
-Please report issues and provide pull requests in that repository.
+You now find the cppcheclipse source code [here](https://github.com/cppchecksolutions/cppcheclipse).
+Please report issues and provide pull requests in that repository instead.

 cppcheclipse is an Eclipse plugin which integrates [cppcheck](http://sourceforge.net/projects/cppcheck/) with the [CDT project](https://eclipse.org/cdt/).
 You can run/configure cppcheck from the Eclipse UI.